ngon/writing-science/README.md

 # writing-science
-writing tips for scientists, brought to you by rblogdown
+writing tips for scientists, brought to you by rblogdown.
+(a learning experience)